 There were many directors and company owners who could not get advantage from CODS Scheme to revive their business and thus, their directors also missed the chance at the revival of their careers.
-The directors’ who failed to use this scheme for the removal of disqualification were left with two options.
+The directors’ who failed to use this scheme for the removal of director disqualification were left with two options.

 - Apply in the National Companies Law Tribunal and hope to get company revival order.
 Once the company was revived, they could apply for the removal of their disqualification and reactivation of DIN.
 In this case, when the NCLT passed the order of company revival, then RoC used to verify this order and relevant documents of the directors.
 This procedure could only be followed if the owners of the companies wanted to revive it.

-- The other option for directors who just wanted to activate their DIN without applying for the revival of their company was to apply for removal of disqualification in the respective High Court through a Writ Petition.
+- The other option for directors who just wanted to activate their DIN without applying for the revival of their company was to apply for removal of director disqualification in the respective High Court through a Writ Petition.
 The option of writing a Writ Petition to High court is attributed to constitutional rights conferred by Article 226 of the constitution to seek relief.